 David is an international expert in intellectual property technology transfer and research management.
 His international experience includes Japan, Jordan, South Africa, Brazil, Chile, Australia, Argentina, India, Saudi Arabia and Lebanon as well as Europe and the USA.
 Dr Secher is a Life Fellow and until recently was Senior Bursar at Gonville & Caius College, Cambridge where he was responsible for the investment of a £210 million endowment.

-Dr Secher is Patron and Past Chairman of PraxisUnico.
-Until 31 October 2013, he was co-founder and chairman of Praxis Courses Ltd, the leading UK technology transfer training programme.
-He served as Director of Research, University of Cambridge where he was responsible for creating and directing a new division of 80 staff, for designing and implementing and IP policy for the University and for technology transfer throughout the University resulting in £2m licensing revenue, 40 new licences and six spinouts per year.
+David is Patron of PraxisAuril (formerly Praxis).
+Until 31 October 2013, he was co-founder and chairman of Praxis.
+He served as Director of Research Services, University of Cambridge where he was responsible for creating and directing a new division of 80 staff, for designing and implementing an IP policy for the University and for technology transfer throughout the University resulting in £2 million licensing revenue, 40 new licences and six spin outs per year.